Concepts

 negative_intent | Description of what irrelevant posts look like — used to push down fit scores for noise |

-A listener must always have at least one active query.
-Deleting all queries requires deleting the listener itself.
+A listener must always have at least one monitoring source: an active keyword query or a tracked author (or both).
+Removing the last source requires deleting the listener itself.

 Query (Listener Query)